 To address this specific issue, Adobe worked with GW Micro to create a Halt Flash Events keystroke (Alt+Shift+M) for the Window-Eyes screen reader.
 This keystroke allows a screen reader user to suspend Flash notifications on the page.
 Pressing the keystroke again allows the user to resume Flash notifications.

 A better solution for handling animation is simply to hide the animation from assistive technologies.
-Flash allows designers and developers to assign a text equivalent for an entire movie or for a collection of objects within a movie.
+Animate CC allows designers and developers to assign a text equivalent for an entire movie or for a collection of objects within a movie.
 Designers and developers might choose to provide a text equivalent for content for one of two reasons.

 Animations are often used to illustrate visual relationships among elements on the screen.
 Adding text equivalents to the individual elements may not provide a sufficient description of the relationships among the elements.
 For example, in an animation of the solar system, a designer/developer might add text equivalents to the planets; however, these text equivalents would not convey information about how the planets move in relation to one another.
 A text equivalent for the entire movie could provide a better description of this relationship.